Investing

 Impact Of Strike Prices on Option Prices

-You learned about strike price while searching how to read the options chain.
+You learned about the strike price while searching for how to read the options chain.
 However, you should also know its impact on option prices.

 The strike price decides the intrinsic value of any stock.